codeguy/Slim-Documentation-Old/03-routing/13-rewriting/page.md

 You also need a directory directive to enable **.htaccess** files and allow the **RewriteEngine** directive to be used.
-This is sometimes done globally in the **httpd.conf** file, but its generally a good idea to limit the directive to just your virual host by enclosing it in your **VirualHost** configuration block.
+This is sometimes done globally in the **httpd.conf** file, but its generally a good idea to limit the directive to just your virtual host by enclosing it in your **VirtualHost** configuration block.
 This is generally setup in your configuration in the form of:

     <VirtualHost *:80>